GuidanceMantras/GuidanceMantras/README.md

 - Not all people are good on earth, similarly, not all people are bad.
 - World is not fair for everyone, it does not mean that world will be bad for you.
 Always try for better in life irrespective of anything
 - Never ever put legs on two boats in life or in profession

+### Life-3
+- Understandt what the life is first, before begin
+-
 ### Family
 - Family is everything in life such as parents, sisters, brothers, good relatives
 - Build a bond with everyone as much as possible